blakegearin/bsymptote/README.md

-# paper.js_art
+# bsymptote

-Generative art created with Paper.js
+Generative art created with Paper.js and React.